wp-plugins/skype-online-status/readme.txt

 - internationalization
 - widgetized!
-- lots of new templates
+- extra button templates
-- some new tags for the template files,
 - a 'Reset options' button to revert to original settings and a 'Remove' button to completely clear the plugin settings from your database
-- a quicktag to display a Skype Status button in posts and page content!
+- a quicktag and rte button to display a Skype Status button in posts and page content!
 - editable template
 - language switch for Skype default status texts
-- download skype now link (replaceable with your own referral link since version 2.6)
+- Download Skype Now! link (replaceable with your own referral link since version 2.6)

 Since version 2.6.3 there are unlimited customizable Skype Status Widgets available :)
 Since version 2.6.4 there is internationalization...
 Anyone who wants to contribute, please consider doing a translation :)

-== Notes ==

-This plugin has grown a lot since the start but it should be mentioned that it was built upon the neat little plugin Skype Button v2.01 by Anti Veeranna.
-Many thanks!

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 = Wish List =